EasyDynamics/oscal-react-library/example/README.md

 TODO: Update details about OSCAL Viewer (EGRC-422)

-## Commit test

 ## Features
-In this initial iteration the project is only able to render basic elements of OSCAL catalog and system security plan definitions.
+In this initial iteration, the project is only able to render basic elements of OSCAL catalogs, system security plans, component definitions, and profiles.

 The NIST 800-53 (rev 5) catalog is loaded by default in the catalog viewer: